Has Metropolitan Life (MetLife) Insurance Company Denied Your Individual or Group Disability Insurance Claim?

 Insurance companies are known to undervalue disability insurance claims or even to deny rightful claims outright.
-This may happen because disability companies understand some people will not fight back.
-When policy holders don’t or can’t fight back, insurance companies save money.
+This happens because disability companies understand some people will not fight back.
+When policyholders don’t or can’t fight back, insurance companies save money.
 Insurance companies bank on policyholder decisions to not fight back when their disability insurance claims are denied or delayed.

-DarrasLaw is here to help people like you whose disability insurance claims were wrongfully delayed or denied.
+DarrasLaw is here to help people like you when MetLife wrongfully delays or denies your disability insurance claims.
 We can help you fight back.
 MetLife, along with other insurance companies—are big dogs.
 We get that.
-It can feel intimidating to even think about suing a billion dollar insurance company.
-At DarrasLaw, we have the seasoned, hard-fought experience to make big dogs obey.
-If your legitimate disability insurance claim was wrongfully delayed or denied, the law is on your side.
+It can feel intimidating to even think about suing a billion-dollar insurance company.
+At DarrasLaw, we have the seasoned, hard-fought experience to make big dogs pay.
+If your legitimate disability insurance claim was wrongfully delayed or denied, the law is on your side and so are we.

-Insurance companies are not allowed to get away with unreasonable bad faith denials and they should not get away with simply looking for reasons to deny disability insurance claims.
+Insurance companies are not allowed to get away with unreasonable bad faith denials and they should not get away with simply looking for reasons to delay or deny legitimate disability insurance claims.

-Often there are certain actions when requested or performed by insurers that are signals that you may need to consult an experienced disability insurance lawyer or ERISA attorney trained to identify wrongful delays or denials.
-MetLife, as well as most other big insurance companies, have been known to employ a variety of tactics in delaying, denying, and terminating valid disability coverage claims.
+Often insurers request or perform certain actions that signal that you may need to consult an experienced disability insurance lawyer or ERISA attorney trained to identify wrongful delays or denials.
+MetLife, as well as most other big insurance companies, employ many tactics to delay, deny, and terminate valid disability coverage claims.

 Thankfully, some really terrific policyholders fight back.
-MetLife has been involved in a number of disability insurance denial cases, initiated by policyholders who had enough.
-The following case is useful to review, not only because of its facts, but also because of the discussion of the courts—including the U.S. Supreme Court; these discussions provide insight into the way various courts view disability insurance claim denial and ERISA disability issues.
+MetLife was in many disability insurance denial cases initiated by policyholders who had enough.
+The following case is useful to review, not only because of its facts, but also because of the discussion of the courts—including the U.S. Supreme Court.
+These discussions provide insight into the way various courts view disability insurance claim denials and ERISA disability issues.

 Metropolitan Life Insurance Company v.
 Wanda Glenn

 The Employee Retirement Income Security Act of 1974, or ERISA, is a federal law that insurance companies must follow when it applies.
-Not every group disability insurance policy falls under ERISA, but many do—particularly those insurance plans that are provided by employers.
+Not every group disability insurance policy falls under ERISA, but many do—particularly those insurance plans that employers provide.
 ERISA provides certain minimal protections to these insureds, requiring insurance companies to follow certain procedural guidelines—among other things.
-In this case, Wanda Glenn challenged MetLife’s discontinuation of her group disability insurance benefits pursuant to an alleged ERISA violation—that the insurance company faced a conflict of interest by both determining eligibility for disability insurance benefits payments and making these same payments.
+In this case, Wanda Glenn challenged MetLife’s discontinuation of her group disability insurance benefits pursuant to an alleged ERISA violation—that the insurance company faced a conflict of interest by both determining eligibility for disability insurance benefits payments and making these same monthly disability payments.